dgleich/Research-Team/README.md

 ### Deadlines
 Papers should have reasonably complete drafts at least one week before any deadline.
 (Sadly, sometimes we need to make exceptions to work with collaborators.)

+### Feedback

+Plan to ask your fellow team-mates for feedback as early as possible.
+At least one or two days before any deadlines.
+(See above, but this type of feedback does not constitute authorship, and you are all expected to help each other out!)

 ### Latex Quirks
 Always use `\varepsilon` and never `\epsilon`; consider the macro `\newcommand{\eps}{\varepsilon}`.